PRIOLEPIS AKIHITOI - (HOESE & LARSON, 2010)

 Hides in caves and crevices, also among corals or rock.
 Feeds on small invertebrates and zooplankton.

-Priolepis cincta (Regan, 1908) - Reported from New Caledonia.
-Alternating dark-edged brown and narrower white bars on head and body; dorsal and caudal fins with brown spotting; Basal part of dorsal fins with dark spots/bands.
+- Priolepis cincta (Regan, 1908) - Reported from New Caledonia - Link to the species (here).
+Alternating dark-edged brown and narrower white bars on head and body; Dorsal and caudal fins with brown spotting; Basal part of dorsal fins with dark spots/bands.